Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 20, 2021

-However, now, the new LA County prosecutor, George Gascon, has basically stymied a lot of these prosecutor's efforts to use the three strikes law to give people huge amounts of time.
+However, now, the new LA County prosecutor, George Gascon, has basically deterred a lot of these prosecutor's efforts to use the three strikes law to give people huge amounts of time.

-So, that's one thing I can definitely say has changed in Los Angeles County for the better if you're a criminal defendant charged with a first, second or third strike case.
+So, that's one thing I can definitely say has changed in Los Angeles County for the better.
+If you're a criminal defendant charged with a first, second or third strike case, there's now a ray of hope with the positive changes in the three strikes law.

-A lot of times we can negotiate much better deals than in the past because this new prosecutor has decided that the three strikes law and other criminal tools used by prosecutors have been abused in the past and he's not going to let that happen any longer.
+With this new prosecutor, we can often negotiate much better deals than in the past.
+He's determined that the three strikes law and other criminal tools used by prosecutors have been abused, and he's not going to let that happen anymore.
+This should give you confidence in the potential for a more favorable outcome.

-Our Los Angeles criminal defense lawyers will take a closer look at the three strikes law below.
+Our Los Angeles criminal defense lawyers, with their extensive experience and expertise, will take a closer look at the three strikes law below.
+You can rest assured that you're in good hands.

 What is the California Three Strikes Law?

-The California “three strikes” law defined under Penal Code 667 PC is essentially a sentencing scheme where defendants can receive a prison sentence of 25 years to life if they are convicted or three serious or violent felony offenses.
+The California “three strikes” law, defined under Penal Code 667 PC, is essentially a sentencing scheme in which defendants can receive a prison sentence of 25 years to life if they are convicted of three serious or violent felony offenses.

 Status of Three Strikes Law in Los Angeles County